Dingyi-Lai/Dingyi-Lai.github.io/_posts/2022-08-12-Prediction-of-Return.md

 5. Plot confusion matrix
     - a table that is used to define the performance of a classification algorithm
 6. Feature coefficients
-    - find out most predictable features
+    - find out most predictable features (also as a single chapter)
 7. Calculate gini
     - calculates the amount of probability of a specific feature that is classified incorrectly when selected randomly.
 Usually, the higher the gini, the better
 8. Calculate stability of the model